Each module contains 3 ECTS. You choose a total of 10 modules/30 ECTS in the following module categories:

 - the students understand the function and the benefit of infrastructures, and their effect on society, economy, and environment

 - the students are familiar with the challenges for sustainable development of infrastructures

-- the students are familiar with concepts to derive requirements for infrastructures, their verification and validation.
+- the students are familiar with concepts for deriving requirements for infrastructures, their verification and validation.

-- the students are familiar with the most important methods for decision making in infrastructure management, and are able to apply those methods in concrete cases; for example the calculation of life cycle costs or socio-economic impact, or the simulataneous minimization of costs and risks at maximum benefit.
+- the students are familiar with the most important methods for decision making in infrastructure management, and are able to apply those methods in concrete cases; for example the calculation of life cycle costs or socio-economic impact, or the simultaneous minimization of costs and risks.

 - the students are familiar with the different maintenance strategies (reactive, preventive, condition-based)

 - the students know different models of failure and wear behavior, and can apply them

 - students know the concepts of reliability theory